Cuba Cane Sugar Corp.

 Cuba Cane's First Annual Report to shareholders in 1916 showed a net profit of $12.17 million of which $2.3 million was paid in dividends.
 The civil unrest and cane field burnings related to the 1916 elections resulted in a reduction of Cuba Cane's 1916-17 production.
 The Second Annual Report to shareholders in 1917 showed net profit of $7.3 million down 40% from the previous year.
 The Third Annual Report in 1918 was not a good one with net profit down to about $3 million.

 In January 1919 the Board of Directors began to express dissatisfaction and lack of trust towards Rionda.
-On March 7, 1919 Gen. George Washington Goethals was hired by the Board to investigate charges made by stockholder Henry Evans, the president of the Continental Insurance Co., questioning the relationship and transactions between Cuba Cane and Czarnikow-Rionda Co. and the salaries paid to Cuba Cane's officers.
-The report presented to the Board on July 16, 1919 exonerated the Rionda's of any wrongdoing but criticized the company's managerial structure as incapable of handling and coordinating the company operations of its seventeen sugar mills as one extensive undertaking and recommended changes in management.
+On March 7, 1919 General George Washington Goethals of George W. Goethals and Company, Inc. of 40 Wall St., NY was hired by the Board to investigate charges made by stockholder Henry Evans, the president of the Continental Insurance Co., questioning the relationship and transactions between Cuba Cane and Czarnikow-Rionda Co. and the salaries paid to Cuba Cane's officers.
+The Report dated July 11, 1919 exonerated the Rionda's of any wrongdoing but criticized the company's managerial structure as incapable of handling and coordinating the company operations of its seventeen sugar mills as one extensive undertaking and recommended changes in management.

 The Fourth Annual Report on November 1919 showed net profit of $7 million with $2.5 million added to the surplus account.
 In the spring of 1920 Walter E. Ogilvie left the British owned United Railways and joined Cuba Cane to implement the changes recommended by Goethals.
 The Fifth Annual Report in 1920 was a good one showing a $7 million increase in the surplus account.
 It came amid the crisis created by the sudden and precipitous sugar price drop from 22.5¢ in May 1920 to 7¢ in October 1920.
 Rionda all throughout thought that the hike in sugar prices that started in late 1919 later known as the "Dance of the Millions" would come down.
 He did not hang on to sugar inventories waiting for higher prices and advised Czarnikow-Rionda's clients to sell as well.
 Thanks to this strategy, Cuba Cane escaped the disaster caused by the crisis.